 - Works with the amusement industry with events and activities to help focus attention on roller coasters.

-Standing but not Operating Coasters (SBNO)
+Standing But Not Operating Coasters

 - Jester.
 1996/2003 Vekoma steel.
-Six Flags New Orleans; New Orleans, LA
+Six Flags New Orleans; New Orleans, Louisiana

 Parks can buy an SBNO or dismantled coaster and then resurrect it in a new park.
 Relocation has been shown to be cheaper than building a new coaster and the park gets a proven design.
 Here is a short list of coasters that have found new homes at another

 Click on the coaster's link for more details about the coaster from ACE's census.
 Many of the census pages also include photos of the coaster.